Epic of Gilgamesh: Tablet one

 The story introduces Gilgamesh, king of Uruk.
 Gilgamesh, two-thirds god and one-third man, is oppressing his people, who cry out to the gods for help.
-For the young women of Uruk this oppression takes the form of a droit du seigneur, or "lord's right", to sleep with brides on their wedding night.
+For the young women of Uruk this oppression takes the form of Gilgamesh raping brides on their wedding night.
 For the young men (the tablet is damaged at this point) it is conjectured that Gilgamesh exhausts them through games, tests of strength, or perhaps forced labour on building projects.
 The gods respond to the people's pleas by creating an equal to Gilgamesh who will be able to stop his oppression.

-This is the primitive man, Enkidu, who is covered in hair and lives in the wild with the animals.
-He is spotted by a trapper, whose livelihood is being ruined because Enkidu is uprooting his traps.
-The trapper tells the sun-god Shamash about the man, and it is arranged for Enkidu to be seduced by Shamhat, a temple prostitute, his first step towards being tamed.
-After six days and seven nights (or two weeks, according to more recent scholarship) of lovemaking and teaching Enkidu about the ways of civilization, she takes Enkidu to a shepherd's camp to learn how to be civilized.
-Gilgamesh, meanwhile, has been having dreams about the imminent arrival of a beloved new companion and asks his mother, Ninsun, to help interpret these dreams.
+This is the almost invincibly strong Enkidu, covered in hair, who lives in the wilderness with his herd of animal relatives.
+He is spotted by a trapper, whose livelihood is being ruined because Enkidu destroys all his traps.
+The trapper tells the sun god Shamash about the man, and it is arranged that Enkidu will be seduced by Shamhat, a temple prostitute, as the first step in taming him.
+After six days and seven nights (or two weeks, according to more recent scholarship) of lovemaking, Enkidu is 'weakened'; his herd flees in horror into the steppe.
+Enkidu is shocked by his loneliness, but Shamhat tries to comfort him: "Do not grieve, you now have knowledge, like the gods."
+Gilgamesh, meanwhile, has been having dreams about the imminent arrival of a beloved new companion and asks his mother, the goddess Ninsun, to help interpret these dreams.

 Tablet two

-Shamhat brings Enkidu to the shepherds' camp, where he is introduced to a human diet and becomes the night watchman.
-Learning from a passing stranger about Gilgamesh's treatment of new brides, Enkidu is incensed and travels to Uruk to intervene at a wedding.
+Shamhat takes Enkidu to a shepherd's camp, teaching him to be civilised: his hair is cut, and he learns to eat human food and drink beer.
+In the shepherds' camp, to whose way of life he has become accustomed, Enkidu is appointed night watchman.
+Learning from a passing stranger about Gilgamesh's treatment of new brides, he is incensed and travels to Uruk to intervene at a wedding.
 When Gilgamesh attempts to visit the wedding chamber, Enkidu blocks his way, and they fight.
 After a fierce battle, Enkidu acknowledges Gilgamesh's superior strength and they become friends.
 Gilgamesh proposes a journey to the Cedar Forest to slay the monstrous demi-god Humbaba in order to gain fame and renown.
 Despite warnings from Enkidu and the council of elders, Gilgamesh is not deterred.

 Tablet three

 The elders give Gilgamesh advice for his journey.
-Gilgamesh visits his mother, the goddess Ninsun, who seeks the support and protection of the sun-god Shamash for their adventure.
+Gilgamesh visits his mother, Ninsun, who seeks the support and protection of the sun-god Shamash for their adventure.
 Ninsun adopts Enkidu as her son, and Gilgamesh leaves instructions for the governance of Uruk in his absence.